Is the glass half-empty or half-full?

 However, if you want to prepare yourself for the more distressing periods of life—the ones you don’t want to face at all—you can employ what the Stoics called Premeditatio Malorum (“premeditation of evils”).

-This concept involves negative thinking and a “what if” approach to life that makes you consider the worst possible outcome.
-While the anticipation of downturns doesn’t make things easier, it can help you face them with more courage and an internal locus.
+While it doesn’t actually make things easier, it can help you face them with more courage and an internal locus.

 Won’t the visualizing of failures and other evils breed in you a dark pessimism?
 No, not necessarily.
 While it’s common for some cultures to assume this outcome, others believe otherwise.

 Tragedies marred the golden days of Ancient Greece and Rome, when some of the best philosophers walked this Earth.
-Nonetheless, they were also the times infused with productivity, artistic creativity, and lust for life.
+Nonetheless, they were also times infused with productivity, artistic creativity, and resilience in life.

 Following in their footsteps, it seems that becoming more aware of the darker side of things might lead to a greater appreciation for what you have.
 More importantly, the practice helps you strengthen your resilience, allowing you to see a future of possibilities.